- Approved DA Courses

 - (a) Furnishing satisfactory evidence of having a pending contract with a California dental college approved by the board as a full-time professor, an associate professor, or an assistant professor.
 Submit copy.

-- (b) Furnishing satisfactory evidence of having graduated from a dental college approved by the board.
-(Commission on Dental Accreditation of the American Dental Association approved schools.
-Submit Dean Certification.)
+- (b) Furnishing satisfactory evidence of having graduated from a dental college approved by the board or of having completed an advanced education program accredited by either the Commission on Dental Accreditation of the American Dental Association or a national accrediting body approved by the board.

 - (c) Furnishing satisfactory evidence of having been certified as a diplomate of a specialty board or, in lieu thereof, establishing his or her qualifications to take a specialty board examination or furnishing satisfactory evidence of having completed an advanced educational program in a discipline from a dental college approved by the board.